rickbenavidez/ruby_llm/docs/_core_features/chat.md

 puts "Tokens Used: #{response.input_tokens} input, #{response.output_tokens} output"
 ```

-The `ask` method (aliased as `say`) adds your message to the conversation history with the `:user` role and then triggers a request to the AI provider.
-The returned `RubyLLM::Message` object represents the assistant's reply.
+The `ask` method adds your message to the conversation history with the `:user` role, sends the entire conversation history to the AI provider, and returns a `RubyLLM::Message` object containing the assistant's response.

+The `say` method is an alias for `ask`, so you can use whichever feels more natural in your code.

 ## Continuing the Conversation

-The `Chat` object maintains the conversation history.
-Subsequent calls to `ask` build upon the previous messages.
+One of the key features of chat-based AI models is their ability to maintain context across multiple exchanges.
+The `Chat` object automatically manages this conversation history for you.

 ```ruby
 # Continuing the previous chat...